Updated June 14, 2023

-A typical competency based interview question would be like:
+A typical competency-based interview question would be like this:

 “Can you give me an example of how you worked in a team and achieved success?”

-(The idea is to find out evidence of team-spirit as demonstrated in past behavior.)
+(The idea is to find evidence of team spirit as demonstrated in past behavior.)

-A good way to answer this question is to cite an example from your college or school life when you had been a part of a crucial team and put in your efforts for team success.
+A good way to answer this question is to cite an example from your college or school life when you were a part of a crucial team and put in efforts for the team’s success.